unm-digital-futures/digital-history-review/docs/essays/parq-central-hotel.md

   src="images/TBImage8.png"
 %}

 Parq Central hotel is conveniently located next to the freeway for fast travel, Highland's Park for a relaxing afternoon walk, and has many local businesses close by.
-[The Albuquerque Press Club](http://www.abqpressclub.com) is less than a five minute walk away where membership allows you to have ownership of the club, discounts on drinks, and use of the club for private or public social gatherings.
+[The Albuquerque Press Club](http://www.abqpressclub.com) is less than a five minute walk away where membership allows you to have ownership of the club, discounts on drinks, and use of the club for private or public social gatherings[^Alb-press-club].

 ## What is Space?